eProsima/Integration-Service-docs/docs/newprotocol.rst

     :start-after: // Include start
     :end-before: // Include end

-The next part isn't mandatory, but we usually add it because it helps us make the library portable between different operating systems and keeps the source code clear to read.
+The next part is optional, but it helps to make the library portable between different operating systems and keeps the source code clear to read.

 .. literalinclude:: new_bridge.cpp